Skip to content

 tools = make_voice_tools(voice_manager=vm, store=artifact_store)

-Example (engine-agnostic profile selection):
+Example (provider-agnostic profile selection):

 vm = VoiceManager(tts_engine="omnivoice", allow_downloads=False)